GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

 These functions return a bool to indicate whether the named cell is a valid HV or rate/threshold cell respectively.
 For a detector with symmetric segmentation, these just always return `true` for any cell; detectors with asymmetric segmentation reimplement these.

 ###moveTooltip()
-Moves `this.TTbkg` and `this.text` around to follow the mouse; intended as the callback to the `mousemove` event listener of the Kinetic objects in `this.cells`.
+Moves `this.tooltip` around to follow the mouse; intended as the callback to the `mousemove` event listener of the Kinetic objects in `this.cells`.

 ###populate()
 Intended as the callback to receiving data, `populate()` takes care of refreshing the displays, controls and tooltips with the latest information.